Mega Shark Versus Giant Octopus: Plot

 Off the coast of Alaska, oceanographer Emma MacNeil is studying the migration patterns of whales aboard an experimental submarine she took without permission from her employer.
 Meanwhile, a military helicopter drops experimental sonar transmitters into the water, causing a pod of whales to go out of control and start ramming a nearby glacier.
 In the chaos, the helicopter crashes into the glacier, and the combined damage breaks the glacier open, thawing two hibernating, prehistoric creatures.
 MacNeil narrowly avoids destruction as, unknown to her, a giant shark and octopus are freed.
 Some time later, a drilling platform off the coast of Japan is attacked by the octopus, which has tentacles large enough to wrap around the entire structure.
 After returning to Point Dume, California, MacNeil investigates the corpse of a beached whale covered with many bloody wounds.
 Her employer Dick Richie believes them to be from a tanker propeller, but MacNeil insists they appear to be from a creature.
 Later, she extracts what appears to be a shark's tooth from one of the wounds.
 Elsewhere, the huge shark leaps tens of thousands of feet into the air from the ocean and attacks a commercial aircraft, forcing it to crash into the water.

 A review board convenes and fires MacNeil from the oceanographic institute for stealing the submarine.
 She brings the shark tooth to her old professor, former U.S. Navy pilot Lamar Sanders, who believes it belonged to a megalodon, an enormous species of shark believed to have become extinct 1.5 million years ago.
 The duo is visited by Dr. Seiji Shimada, a Japanese scientist trying to determine what attacked the drilling platform.
 The three review a videotape recorded during MacNeil's submarine voyage, finding images of both the megalodon and a gigantic octopus.
 MacNeil reflects on the polar ice caps melting due to man-made global warming, and wonders if the creatures are mankind's "comeuppance".
-Meanwhile, a U.S. "naval destroyer" engages the megalodon, but is destroyed after its guns fail to destroy the shark.
+Meanwhile, a U.S. "aval destroyer" engages the megalodon, but is destroyed after its guns fail to destroy the shark.
 MacNeil, Sanders, and Shimada are arrested by a team of soldiers and taken to government official Allan Baxter, a rude and racist man who demands their help in destroying the creatures.
 The three agree to help, in exchange for the government trying to capture the creatures for study rather than destroy them.